marigold001/PHP-advanced/README.md

-### Checkout the code snippets of patterns and principles in PHP, showing in an application how they would be implemented with notes in README files
+### I am setting up a GitHub repository about various patterns and principles in PHP.
+Each snippet will be accompanied by README notes on the principle or pattern, with the goal to improve and grow in PHP development.